Alcaro/misctoys/zeus.md

 Colony: Ithaca
 Disasters:
 &nbsp; Scylla - near the middle of the map.
 She's pretty relaxed for a monster; keep your Piers far away, and she'll leave them alone.
 &nbsp; Cyclops - on the heavily forested island to the west.
-No point trapping him, he's already harmless.
+Just ignore him, that island is useless anyways.
 &nbsp; Tidal wave - at the northwestmost island.
 Covers almost the entire thing.
 &nbsp; Tidal wave - at the southeastmost island.
 Covers almost the entire thing.
 &nbsp; Earthquake - by the marble.
 Blocks it off, but you can build bridges across the cracks.